turingcompl33t/turingcompl33t.github.io/_posts/2020-9-07-Python-CDS.md

 /usr/bin/python
 ```

-On both of these systems, the package manager (`homebrew` on OSX, `apt` on Ubuntu) should take care of all of the path environment variable management for you by installing Python in a location that is already accessible from your shell.
+On both of these systems, the package manager (`homebrew` on OSX, `apt` on Ubuntu) should take care of all of the path environment variable management for you by installing Python in a location that is already accessible from our shell.

 Note that your Python version may differ from the output above.
 This is fine, so long as the major version is Python 3 and not Python 2.